manavmanocha/markdown-sample/public/test.md

 ## Key Concepts

 ### Javascript Promises
 Most of the functions in comproDLS SDK are asynchronous and returns a Javascript promise.
-We use [Q library] (https://github.com/kriskowal/q) for promises.
-If you are not familiar with promises, please go through [Q library documentation] (http://documentup.com/kriskowal/q/).
+We use [Q library](https://github.com/kriskowal/q) for promises.
+If you are not familiar with promises, please go through [Q library documentation](http://documentup.com/kriskowal/q/).

 ### What is a token?
 comproDLS uses a token based authentication mechanism i.e. it allows users to enter user credentials (organisationid, username and password) to obtain a security token.
 Once the token is obtained, this can be used to access protected resources/APIs instead of entering user credentials again.
 The method to obtain token is explained in [Usage](https://github.com/comprodls/comprodls-sdk-js#authwithcredentials) section.